-David Trimble: Reaction to the death of former First Minister
+David Trimble: Reaction to the death of former first minister

 David Trimble took enormous personal and political risks for peace.
 He put the future of Northern Ireland before his party's interests and sought to make Northern Ireland a warmer house for all who lived there.

-He was not always right, but he worked to take violence out of politics to strengthen the centreground.
-For that he and John Hume jointly won the Nobel Prize.
-Rest in peace
+He was not always right, but he worked to take violence out of politics to strengthen the centre ground.
+For that, he and John Hume jointly won the Nobel Prize.
+Rest in peace.

 The John and Pat Hume Foundation